Digest - Stoicism and building software without a real computer

 A good trick is to ask yourself: what would happen if I stopped valuing this thing?
 Do you want to let go of desire?

 Write down your medium-term goals (2 years +).
 Ask yourself: why do you want those goals?

 Write down what you're grateful for.
 Ask yourself: Why am I grateful for these things?

 Three laws of emotion, emotional analogies on Newton's laws:

 I added what they mean to me as personal notes.

-- For every action there is equal and opposite emotional reaction → you're a reactive machine;
+- For every action, there is an equal and opposite emotional reaction → you're a reactive machine;

 - Our identity will continue to be our identity until new experience acts against us → Your character is only really shaped by feedback loops in the form of challenges;